nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 * wx.OK, causes the window to display the standard OK button.
 * And wx.CANCEL is the same for cancel.

 Unfortunately, if we just call gui.messageBox directly, it will usually cause NVDA to hang, unless it is run from the main thread.
 To get around that problem, we use wx.CallAfter to queue the dialog for display in the main thread.
 However, wx.CallAfter can not call gui.messageBox directly: it must do so through some other method or function.
-In this example we achieve that by using a nested function the only purpose of which is the one-time generation of that dialog.
+In this example we achieve that by using a nested function, which only exists to call that single dialog when the script is run.
+We could have just as easily put this function somewhere else and not nested it; this was only done for example simplicity.

+Exercise for the reader: do you notice anything important we forgot to do for the title string of the dialog?
+Here's a hint: we did do it for the message stringg.

 #### Example 2: A Three-Way Dialog